wmmsba-Team17/MachineLearningFraudDetection/README.md

 Now that our model has been trained, our final step is to use it for predictions.
 This can through `pred <- predict(model_xgb, x_test)` which, once completed, allows us to calculate our models mse using `mean((pred - y_test)^2)`.
 In our best iteration of the model, it had a score of .9647 and a mse of .0134.

+---

+### Reproducability

+Over the course of this assignment and in creating our model we have followed the guidelines set in the Machine Learning Repoducability Checklist.
+For section 1, we've clearly discussed the circumstances of the problem and the time and size complexity of our data and model.
+For section 2, we haven't made any theoretical claims and therefore don't have any theoretical claims to prove.
+For section 3, we've been transparent in our handling of the dataset such as with our train/test split, the exclusion of data and preprocessing, and a link to where the data was provided.
+For section 4, we've shown our dependencies and provided all our training and evaluation code.
+We've also provided a pretrained model and the results we calculated in addition to the code to find those results.
+Finally, for section 5,